Nathaniel81/RedStore/README.md

 ## Introduction

-Welcome to Our RedStore!
+Welcome to RedStore!
 RedStore simplifies buying and selling, allowing users to create accounts, list items, and connect with ease.
 Key features include seller ratings, secure transactions, and a diverse product range.
 This platform bridges buyers and sellers, enabling trust and informed choices, resulting in a seamless online transaction experience.
 Technologies used include HTML, CSS, JavaScript, Django, and PostgreSQL.
 Join RedStore today for an enhanced buying and selling experience!

 ## Installation